 Many a Starbucks branch has displaced many an indie coffee-shop.
 Both make equally excellent coffees and both are equally attractive in their own different ways.
 But what shall we and the media come up with, in order to make sure that the fiction-category equivalents of the small indie coffee-shop—e.g. literary fiction (including its more envelope-pushing varieties, but not only these)—can remain commercially viable, alongside the Starbucks-level profits that more commercial categories of fiction are already smartly achieving through independent publishing?
 New organisations, new coalitions, perhaps?
 All fiction categories are created equal; but in this current exciting era some categories tend to get edged out of visibility, in independent publishing at least, in favour of other ones.
 And this edging-out is a powerful shaper of the culture: so prevalent, that it’s able to hide in plain view, like an elephant in a room.
 Dan and I would therefore like to shine a light on this elephant!
 (It’s over there…)

 I’ll close by saying that in urban planning, clever zoning innovations are sometimes introduced, to preserve or adapt the character of a retail district, in order to maintain its variety (but without being too restrictive on businesses large or small).
 Is some media equivalent of such zoning possible here?
 These innovations must surely be achievable … and they must be achieved, proactively.
 We just haven’t found them yet.
 So let’s find them!”

 Here’s Dan preparing to perform from memory (photo by Kathleen Jones):

 Here’s me blethering (photo by Carol Cooper):

-And here’s a moody close-up (photo by Polly Trope):
+And here’s a moody close-up (photo by an anonymous underground star writer):